compsciencelab/pytorchrl/code_examples/simplified_code_examples/cfg/README.md

 `python code_examples/simplified_code_examples/run.py`

-This will execute the default code example, running [PPO]() on the [OpenAI gym]() environment `CartPole-v0`.
+This will execute the default code example, running [PPO](https://arxiv.org/abs/1707.06347) on the [OpenAI gym](https://www.gymlibrary.ml/) environment `CartPole-v0`.
-(maybe add link to wandb project showing the results that are to expected)

 ### Train Different Agent
 To change the default code example and train another agent there are two ways to adapt the code.
-Either you go into the overall config and change in cfg/conf.yaml the default agent parameter to another agent e.g. sac, td3 or ddpg.
+Either you go into the overall config and change in cfg/conf.yaml the default agent parameter to another agent e.g. Soft Actor-Critic ([SAC](https://arxiv.org/abs/1801.01290)).
 Or you just override the default configuration by an additional terminal input that defines the agent new, e.g. training `sac` on the default `CartPole-v0` environment:

 `python code_examples/simplified_code_examples/run.py agent=sac`

-For the possible agents you can train visit the section [Implemented Agents in PyTorchRL]().
+For the possible agents you can train visit the section [Implemented Agents in PyTorchRL](#implemented-agents-in-pytorchrl).

 ### Train On Different Environment
-In the case you want to train on a different environment you can change that similar to the agent in two ways either in the default conf.yaml file or via the terminal input, e.g. training `sac` on the [PyBulletEnvironments]():
+In the case you want to train on a different environment you can change that similar to the agent in two ways either in the default conf.yaml file or via the terminal input, e.g. training `sac` on the [PyBulletEnvironments](https://pybullet.org/wordpress/):

 `python code_examples/simplified_code_examples/run.py agent=sac environment=pybullet`